Treaty of Trianon

 The Treaty of Trianon (Traité de Trianon; Trianoni békediktátum; Trattato del Trianon; Tratatul de la Trianon), often referred to in Hungary as the Peace Dictate of Trianon or Dictate of Trianon, was prepared at the Paris Peace Conference.
-It was signed on the one side by Hungary and, on the other, by the Allied and Associated Powers, in the Grand Trianon château in Versailles on 4 June 1920.
-It formally terminated the state of war issued from World War I between most of the Allies of World War I (Note: The United States ended its state of war with the U.S.–Hungarian Peace Treaty (1921).) and the Kingdom of Hungary.
-The treaty is famous primarily due to the territorial changes imposed on Hungary and recognition of its new international borders after the First World War.
+It was signed in the Grand Trianon at Versailles on 4 June 1920, and formally terminated World War I between most of the Allies of World War I (Note: The United States ended its state of war with the U.S.–Hungarian Peace Treaty (1921).) and the Kingdom of Hungary.
+The treaty is known for the territorial changes imposed on Hungary and recognition of its new borders after World War I.